 How to charge your Optima battery depends on the model and whether it is AGM or not.
 There is no difference in the charging procedure between Optima and regular AGM batteries.
 Use a good car battery charger, and always charge it as slowly as possible.

 How to tell if an optima battery is bad?

 One way to tell if an Optima battery is bad is if it doesn’t hold a charge for more than a few days.
 Another way to tell is if the battery is bloated, swollen or even leaking.
 If you noticed that your car sounds tired when you crank it in the morning, it could be due to a bad Optima battery.

-Optima is a very well known brand when it comes to car batteries and they are known for their quality therefore you will most likely not be disappointed if you buy an Optima battery.
-However, they can be quite expensive so we understand if you want to find something a little cheaper.
+Optima is a very well known brand when it comes to car batteries, and they are known for their quality.
+You will most likely not be disappointed if you buy an Optima battery.
+However, they can be quite expensive, so I definitely understand if you want to find something a little cheaper.

-I hope this article helped you in your choice of whether or not an Optima battery is worth the cost to you and you should now have the necessary knowledge about Optima batteries.
+I hope this article helped you decide whether or not an Optima battery is worth the cost to you.
+You should now know everything you need to know about Optima batteries.